Scroll through this page to find an archive of material related to Lewis Hyde and his work.

 Neruda Translations

-In the late 1960s Hyde translated, with the help of a number of native speakers, the first two volumes of Pablo Neruda’s three-volume Residencia en la Tierra.
-When Neruda won the Nobel Prize in 1971, Hyde sought to have his translations published but soon found that the Barcelona-based literary agent Carmen Balcells she had contracted with New Directions for an edition of the Residencias as translated by Donald Walsh.
+In the late 1960s I translated, with the help of a number of native speakers, the first two volumes of Pablo Neruda’s three-volume Residencia en la Tierra.
+When Neruda won the Nobel Prize in 1971, I sought to have my translations published but I soon found that the Barcelona-based literary agent Carmen Balcells she had contracted with New Directions for an edition of the Residencias as translated by Donald Walsh.

-When Neruda visited New York in April 1972 to read at the 92nd Street Y Hyde met with him at the Algonquin Hotel.
-He brought a gift—a fossil shell—and Neruda reciprocated with a phonograph record.
-Hyde had shown him the translations and, after explaining the publishing dilemma, Neruda suggested that they should arrange “a delux edition” of my versions.
+When Neruda visited New York in April 1972 to read at the 92nd Street Y, I met with him at the Algonquin Hotel.
+I brought a gift—a fossil shell—and Neruda reciprocated with a phonograph record.
+I had shown him my translations and, after explaining the publishing dilemma, Neruda suggested that they should arrange “a deluxe edition” of my versions.

-Why didn’t Hyde pull out a sheet of Algonqin stationary and have him write that down?
-He didn’t, and today all that remains in the typescript of Hyde’s translations.
+Why didn’t I pull out a sheet of Algonquin stationary and have him write that down?
+I didn’t, and today all that remains is the typescript of my translations.
 PDF

 John Lewis Interview

-Also included is a typescript translation of a proposed but never publshed selected poems of Miguel de Unamuno and a typescript of translations by various hands of Rafael Alberti poems, a manuscript that was assembled by Robert Bly and then given over to Hyde who was to edit it for Beacon Press publication.
+Also included is a typescript translation of a proposed but never published selected poems of Miguel de Unamuno and a typescript of translations by various hands of Rafael Alberti poems, a manuscript that was assembled by Robert Bly and then given over to me to edit it for Beacon Press publication.
 The collection was never published.

 The full list of the 2012 acquisition is here PDF